earnestt1234/FED3_Viz/Manual.md

   - Your IDE is not showing the plot (sometimes an issue with how inline plotting is handled; sometimes this causes plots not to show on the first run)
   - There is an error in the output plot script, which is certainly possible!
 The most likely issues are that some of the necessary helper functions were not included or the arguments are improperly formatted.
 Please report these errors on GitHub with the specific context, both to help solve your specific case and to improve the application.

-- **I have suggestions for improving the plot code I saved.**  Please note that FED3 Viz's plotting functions are designed to handle different settings on the fly, and the code to make one specific plot may be writable in a much less verbose way.
+- **I have suggestions for improving the plot code I saved.**  You may rightfully wonder why the code to make a simple line plot ends up being 400 lines!
+Please note that FED3 Viz's plotting functions are designed to handle different settings on the fly, and the code to make one specific plot may be writable in a much less verbose way.
 Some pieces of the code may be helpful for the application, but irrelevant to your specific plot.

   That being said, I would enjoy discussing (on GitHub) and possibly including any proposed changes which significantly contribute to the readable or speed of the code.
 Aside from that, sharing code may be useful for other users.

 - __What are the `**kwargs` doing in plot function definitions? __  [These are "star keyword arguments"](https://realpython.com/python-kwargs-and-args/).
 In general, they allow Python functions to accept a variable number of arguments.
 Every time FED3 Viz creates a plot, it gets the current state of *all* settings and converts them into a dictionary of arguments (where the key is an argument name and the value is an argument value, like a number or a string); these arguments are passed to the selected plotting function.
-Arguments not used by the function are then treated as `**kwargs`; they do not get used but they also do not produce an error.
-This system allows FED3 Viz settings to easily affect multiple plotting functions, and saves some verbosity in the GUI code.  *Basically, they are needed in the context of the application, but they are unnecessary (and can be deleted) in the returned Plot Code*.
+Arguments that aren't explicitly named in that function definition will be passed as  `**kwargs`; they do not get used but they also do not produce an error.
+This system allows FED3 Viz settings to easily affect multiple plotting functions, and saves some verbosity in the GUI code.  *Basically, `**kwargs` are needed in the context of the application, but they are unnecessary (and can be deleted) in the returned Plot Code*.
 In general, it's confusing and redundant to include `**kwargs` (or `*args`) if they are not being used (hence), but this is a peculiar case.

 - **I can't load some settings, or my settings look weird.**  This could be an issue with altered setting files, or settings files with which have entries that don't match the application.
 Please redownload the `DEFAULT.CSV` and `LAST_USED.CSV` files from GitHub and replace them in your FED3 Viz folder.
 Alternatively, try to save new settings from the application to overwrite the `DEFAULT.CSV` file.

 - **I have an issue that I have shared and I haven't heard back from anyone.**  Please be aware that FEDs are being worked on by a small group of researchers, and FED3 Viz is only really maintained by me :cold_sweat:.
 We will do our best to respond prudently to questions shared online, but bear with us!

 <div style="page-break-after: always; break-after: page;"></div>